scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 ## <a name="parse-the-json-response"></a>Het JSON-antwoord parseren

-1. Maken van een methode met de naam `print_json()` in de API-reactie en afdrukken van de JSON:
+1. Create a method called `print_json()` to take in the API response, and print the JSON:

     ```python
     def print_json(obj):